ebailey78/crontabR/README.md

 I've written documentation for all the functions now and cleaned up the underlying code a lot.
 I'm currently using `crontabR` to automate about half a dozen tasks at work now and everything seems to be working well.
 You can use the functions to set tasks but I recommend using the RStudio addin that I've created to accompany the package.
 It makes working with the package much easier in my opinion.

 `crontabR` is still experimental and I'm going to continue to add features and fix bugs as I find them/think of them.
 Please let me know if you use the package and what you think of it.

+## Update - 2016-07-22

+Added the ability to have crontabR automatically email or text you with messages as part of the logging process.